How to Get Your RN Degree

 Interactive Map of Income and Job Growth Projections

 Hover over any state to explore local income and job growth data.

-The Bureau of Labor Statistics reports that the overall median salary for registered nurses is $66,640.
-The lowest-paid 10% receive an average of $45,880, while the top 10% earn an average of $98,880.
+The Bureau of Labor Statistics reports that the overall median salary for registered nurses is $67,490.
+The lowest-paid 10% receive an average of $46,360, while the top 10% earn an average of $101,630.
 Salaries vary by region, workplace, role and experience level.
-Nurses working in inpatient hospitals tend to command the highest salaries.
+Nurses working in hospitals our outpatient facilities tend to command higher salaries than those who work in doctors’ offices and nursing homes.
 Earnings generally increase with education, experience and supervisory responsibility.

 - A rapidly aging population that is increasing demand for all types of healthcare services

 - Growing emphasis on prevention within the healthcare industry

 - Rapid advances in technology and medicine that are creating new treatments and extending human lifespans

 - The large number of nurses set to retire in the near future